 penalize a configuration where a vertical or horizontal red segment appears in the classical tiling, but has no computational state in the quantum layer (and vice versa).
 Again, $h_{s_v}$ is the $\frac{\pi}{2}$ rotation of the $h_{s_h}$ term, and $*$ represents any computational state, acting as an identity over the set of computational states.

 So far, we have associated the computational Hamiltonian $H_q$ to the red segments in the tiling.
 However, in section \ref{sec:onedencoding}, we modified the original $H_q$ for allowing a reflection symmetry, and therefore, having two different ground states (one corresponding to each direction of computation).
-Therefore, when merged to the tiling, if we have $k$ different red segments, we could have $2^k$ different ground states per choice of tiling.
+Therefore, when merged to the tiling, if we have $k$ different red segments, we end up having $2^k$ different ground states per choice of tiling.
 Nevertheless, this is still not the final Hamiltonian to be considered.
 In Section \ref{sec:undecidability}, we will see how, by fusing with a trivial Hamiltonian, a unique $0$-energy ground state will appear in the gapped case, while lifting all this exponential degeneracy to a positive energy.

-In order to avoid this, we will fix an orientation for the computation, depending on the segment it runs on, while also maintaining rotational invariance.
-This allows the final Hamiltonian to have an unique ground state invariant under rotations, and not an exponential number of them.
+Even so, in order to avoid this exponential dependency, we can fix an orientation for the computation, depending on the segment it runs on, while also maintaining rotational invariance.
+This allows the final Hamiltonian to have an single ground state over tiling configuration $\ket{\varphi_C}$, and not an exponential number of them.